uvrajanshuman/Spring-Core/src/main/java/com/refstash/need_of_dependency_injection/README.md

 Spring can also be used for dependency injection to achieve loose-coupling.<br>
 However, the objects that the spring framework needs to manage and the dependencies of those objects, needs to be specified to the spring.

-For Ex: In Annotation Based configuration
+For Example: In Spring's Annotation Based configuration
-- `@Component`: specifies spring that it needs to manage instances of these classes.<br>
+- `@Component`: specifies the classes that Spring needs to manage.<br>
     Spring would start creating and managing instance of these classes.
-- `@Autowired`: specifies the dependencies.<br>
+- `@Autowired`: specifies the dependencies of the managed classes.<br>
     Spring would look for these dependencies among the classes it manages and would inject it wherever required.

 ```java